 - Forget to check how high the deductible is

-- Getting drunk or using drugs (most insurance policies give no compensation if something happens when you have been noticeably intoxicated or drug-induced)
+- Getting drunk or using drugs (most insurance companies don’t offer compensation if something happens when you have been noticeably intoxicated or drug-induced)

-- They have no organization for papers and receipts
+- They keep important papers and receipts unorganized

 - Don’t know how to apply for compensation if something happens

-Remember to always choose a reputable insurance company with a good record and happy customers.
+Remember to always choose a reputable insurance company with good reviews and happy customers.
 It’s your life and health we’re talking about.
 I vouch for World Nomads unless you have a better option from a local insurance company, then, by all means, go for that one.